Electoral

 STEP ONE: Assess States & Identify Chambers

-STEP TWO: Identify Potential Seats In Chambers
+STEP TWO: Identify Potential Seats In Chamber

 STEP THREE: Deeper Data Dive Into Specific Districts